oppia/oppia-web-developer-docs/Schemas.md

    ```

 5. **Hit the handler through frontend**
-   Start the server and hit the handlers from the frontend then view terminal.
-For "ExplorationRightsHandler", the print logs should look like:
+   Start the server and hit the handlers from the frontend.
+Then look for your print statements in the terminal.
+For `ExplorationRightsHandler`, the print logs should look like:

    ```text
    ------------------------------------